 - 8. All accused persons who are in custody will appear by audio visual link (AVL) pursuant to s 5BB of the Evidence (Audio and Audio Visual Links) Act 1998 (NSW).
 Accused persons who are on bail are excused from personal attendance and should appear instead by way of AVL.
 All practitioners should appear by way of AVL. - 9.
 Appearance in person by practitioners or accused persons may be desirable in some circumstances.
 Application to appear in person should be made by way of email to the Associate to the Criminal List judge at least one week in advance of the arraignment day.
 The judge may also direct there be physical appearances where considered necessary. - 10.
-Fourteen days in advance of the arraignment day the Director of Public Prosecutions shall, unless otherwise ordered, file an indictment with the Court and serve copies of the indictment upon each accused person or the person's legal representative.
-No later than seven days in advance of the arraignment day the Director of Public Prosecutions shall, unless otherwise ordered, file a Crown case statement that specifies the basis of criminal liability and serve copies upon each accused person or the person's legal representative.
-(It is noted that such statement maybe expanded upon in the document filed pursuant to [14(a)] of this Practice Note). - 11.
+Fourteen days in advance of the arraignment day the Director of Public Prosecutions shall, unless otherwise ordered, file an indictment with the Court and serve copies of the indictment upon each accused person or the person's legal representative. - 11.
 The Director of Public Prosecutions is also to file with the Court and serve upon each accused person or the person's legal representative: - (a) in the case of State matters, an affidavit by the law enforcement officer in charge of the case confirming the compliance by the relevant investigating agency as at arraignment with its duty of disclosure as set out in s 15A of the Director of Public Prosecutions Act 1986 (NSW); or - (b) in the case of Commonwealth matters, an affidavit by an appropriate officer of the relevant investigating agency confirming compliance as at the date of arraignment with its duty of disclosure as set out in the Commonwealth Director of Public Prosecutions' "Statement on Disclosure". - 12.
-Three days in advance of the arraignment day the legal representatives of the Director of Public Prosecutions and the accused person shall complete and file with the Court and serve upon each other party a Trial Management Form.
-A legal representative of the Crown and each accused must complete the Form and certify it in the manner provided.
+Seven days in advance of the arraignment day the legal representatives of the Director of Public Prosecutions and the accused person must complete and file with the Court and serve upon each other party a Trial Management Form.
+The legal representatives must certify that the Trial Management Form has been completed thoroughly and accurately.
 The court expects matters to be ready to proceed at the arraignment so that a trial date can be given.
 Legal representatives are expected to identify the issues for trial and estimate the likely hearing time required and note those matters on the Trial management Form.
-If for some reason the Trial Management Form, provide it to the Court and raise it with the Court at the arraignment list.
-The Court will then consider whether the matter can be given a hearing date or adjourned to the next arraignments list.
+The Court expects the parties to have fully considered the evidence and ascertained whether any evidentiary or legal issues will require determination by the trial judge prior to the empanelment of a jury, or the commencement of the trial proper, or whether other matters will arise for consideration, such as an application to sever the indictment, or an application for trial before a judge alone.
+In such instances the parties will be required to identify the issues for determination and give an estimate of the time required for their determination.
+The arraignment judge may give directions and rulings as to the conduct of the trial, including directions for the filing of material relevant to the determination of pre-trial issues, and the listing of pre-trial matters for separate hearing.